getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 The Carina team is [hosting a containers meetup](https://getcarina.com/blog/container-day-austin-summit/) next Tuesday,  April 26 during the OpenStack Summit in Austin.
 The meetup will be a great time to see demos and discussions from early Carina users and other leaders in the containers ecosystem.
 The meetup is _not exclusive_ to summit attendees—anyone is welcome to come and meet with our team and other Carina users.

-In addition to the meetup, members of the Carina team will be present throughout the summit in the [“Rackspace Cantina”](http://blog.rackspace.com/relax-recharge-rackspace-cantina-openstack-summit-austin/).
+In addition to the meetup, members of the Carina team will be present throughout the summit in the [Rackspace Cantina](http://blog.rackspace.com/relax-recharge-rackspace-cantina-openstack-summit-austin/).
 If you’re attending the summit, come and see us on the rooftop patio at Micheladas to relax and recharge!

 ### Migrating from Parse and using Carina for the Parse Server Tier